 Sunlight Density

-Wind energy has emerged as an alternate industry in the MD of Taber.
-Two projects currently exist in the municipality:
+Wind energy has arisen as a burgeoning industry within the Municipal District of Taber, with two operational projects currently established in the region.

 Chin Chute Wind Farm was completed in 2006 and consists of 20 turbines with the capacity to generate 30 MW of electricity.
 The initial investment in this project was $60 million and is owned by Enbridge Wind Power General Partnership (Enbridge), Acciona Wind Energy Canada Inc. (Acciona), and Suncor Energy Products Inc. (Suncor).
 The Project is operated by Acciona (Facility Operator).